 Their aggressive nature means one can’t live with other dogs of the same gender in a room alone.

-There have also been instances where they have fought each other despite being the opposite gender.
+There have also been instances where they fought despite being the opposite gender.

-They can coexist with other animals peacefully for a long time, and the one day, out of the blue, a minor disagreement might make them attack their long term friend.
+They can coexist with other animals peacefully for a long time, and one day, out of the blue, a minor disagreement might make them attack their long-term friend.

-Akitas are quite possessive in nature too, so if the animal they are living with tries to take their food or any other belongings away, it can cause discord.
+Akitas are also quite possessive, so if the animal they live with tries to take their food or other belongings away, it can cause discord.

-Cats and any other small animal always face some level of threat from this breed.
+Cats and other small animals always face some threats from this breed.

 Living With An Akita